 Vines have many uses in the garden, including filling narrow spaces, covering arches to provide shade, forming living privacy walls, and climbing up the sides of a house.
-Many have ornamental flowers and leaves, and some feed pollinators and wildlife with their nectar, fruits and seeds.
-Because vines grow vertically, even those gardening in small spaces can fit in a vine or two.
+Many have ornamental flowers and leaves, and some feed pollinators and wildlife with their nectar, fruits, and seeds.
+Since vines grow vertically, even those gardening in small spaces can fit in a vine or two.
 If you live in zone 9, you may have wondered what vine varieties are good choices for your garden.

 Growing Vines in Zone 9